-- + Display an understanding of different film genres and sub-culture - + Film and edit a short film investigating a given concept - + Display proficiency in camera techniques, lighting methods and set-etiquette - + Conceptualise, film and edit a one to two-minute commercial film - + Create a five-minute documentary style film - + Create a director's treatment, a synopsis and a proposal document - + Show an understanding of filmmaking approaches, techniques and principles - + Direct a two to three minute personal short film - + Show an understanding of time, space and mood
+- + Display an understanding of different film genres and sub-culture. - + Film and edit a short film investigating a given concept. - + Display proficiency in camera techniques, lighting methods and set-etiquette. - + Conceptualise, film and edit a one to two-minute commercial film. - + Create a five-minute documentary style film. - + Create a director's treatment, a synopsis and a proposal document. - + Show an understanding of filmmaking approaches, techniques and principles. - + Conceptualise and produce a personal short film with a production team. - + Show an understanding of time, space and mood.